ToriTreat/Astral/README.md

 # Astral
-Astral related stuff including the hyperlink
+Astral related stuff including the hyperlink and more